JICE

 Human Rights

-Professional Studies in International Human Rights Law II Seminar on Human Rights and Refugee Law 2 - Seminar Not open for 2023
+Professional Studies in International Human Rights Law II Seminar on Human Rights and Refugee Law 2 Kaoru Obata Seminar M1&M2 / Spring Term

 Professional Studies in International Economic Law I Studies in Law on WTO 2 Tomoko Ishikawa(GSID) Lecture M1&M2 / Spring Term